IdilMohamed/cs346-project/README.md

 ### System Components Technologies
 - *Frontend*: Built using HTML, CSS, and JavaScript, with EJS templates for data rendering.
 - *Backend*: Developed using Node.js and Express.js to handle HTTP requests and interact with the database.
-- *Database*: Uses MongoDB to store and manage course and bootcamp data.
+- *Database*: Uses MongoDB to store and manage course and bootcamp data and API Rest

 ### Installation and Usage Instructions